human0821/node-usecases/node-fetch/README.md

 `node-fetch` <br>
 Go to `localhost:7000/weather/`.
-It'll fetch Google weather page as a buffer and give response back
+It'll fetch Google weather page content as a buffer and give response back